piyush21malhotra/Snake_Game/README.md

 ## The Snake Game
 A simple snake game in java .
-Using Threads and Java Swing to display the game.
+Using Java Swing to display the game.
 The code is well commented, if you have any questions or want to continue this project feel free to do so 👌.

 ### How to run the project: